NathStevenard/ISOWmodelling/README.md

 Stevenard, N., Govin, A., Kissel, C., Swingedouw, D., Toucanne, S., & Bouttes, N, in prep.
 *800,000 years of deep North Atlantic bistability*.

+**DISCLAIMER**

+This code is provided under the MIT License.
+However, **any scientific use of this code, including but not limited to publication, citation, or distribution of results derived from it, is strictly prohibited without prior written permission from the author(s).**

+By accessing or using this repository, you agree to respect this restriction.
+For any inquiries or requests regarding scientific use, please contact the repository owner directly.

+Thank you for your understanding.

 ---